 Your leadership team is made up of a variety of individuals with varying levels of knowledge, skills, abilities, and backgrounds in leadership.
 In fact, in many organizations it’s common for leaders to be promoted from within.
 There can be many benefits to promoting from within both for employees and the organization.

 However, one of the challenges is that in many cases these new leaders don’t have a formal background, training, or experience in leading others.

 They may have been successful in an individual contributor role, but now they must get work done through others.
 That requires a combination of hard and soft skills required to achieve results.

 Effective management is measured through results.

 Ineffective leadership can lead to poor teamwork and poor performance.
 The result: conflict, poor morale, low productivity, and lack of engagement and loyalty among employees.

-Strong supervisors support the culture of the organization through consistent leadership, understand the strengths and weaknesses of all individual team members and create an environment that offers support and encouragement to build engagement and boost productivity.
+Strong supervisors support the culture of the organization through consistent leadership, and understand the strengths and weaknesses of all individual team members.
+They create an environment that offers support and encouragement to build engagement and boost productivity.

 When it comes to effective leadership, results are what matter.
 Your leaders need to be adept at setting and meeting expectations—and leading their team members to contribute to department and organizational goals.

 Your supervisors and managers are responsible for achieving results by leading others effectively.